ellisraputri/Final_Project_HCI-Synx_Pro/README.md

     - Side navigation bar for each programming language
     - Topic explanations with copyable code snippets
     - Highlighted code snippets
-    - Table of contents with link to the subtopic
+    - Table of contents with a link to the subtopic
     - Back to top button
     - External link to module's documentation
     - Previewable and downloadable cheatsheet